Nicola Peltz: Career

 In 2013, Peltz Beckham began appearing as part of the main cast in A&E's drama-thriller series Bates Motel.
 She portrayed Bradley Martin, a love interest for the young Norman Bates.
 She left the main cast following the second episode of the second season, but returned as a guest star for the final three episodes of the third season.
 The following year, Peltz Beckham starred as Tessa Yeager in the fourth Transformers film Transformers: Age of Extinction (2014).
-Later that year she appeared as Kate Miller in the teen drama film Affluenza.
-In October 2015, she walked the runway for Alexander Wang's last fashion show for Balenciaga at Paris Fashion Week.
+Later that year, she appeared as Kate Miller in the teen drama film Affluenza.
+In October 2015, she walked the runway for Alexander Wang's final fashion show for Balenciaga at Paris Fashion Week.
 She then joined the cast of the dark comedy film Youth in Oregon (2016), playing Annie Gleason.
 Peltz Beckham appeared in the music video for Zayn Malik's single "It's You" in February 2016.

 Peltz Beckham was cast as Chrissy Monroe in the Hulu drama series When the Street Lights Go On, based on a Black List script of the same name.
 She appeared in Alex Pettyfer's directorial debut film Back Roads and starred in the sci-fi film Our House, directed by Anthony Scott Burns.
 In 2019, she co-starred in the drama The Obituary of Tunde Johnson as Marley Meyers.
-In 2020, she portrayed Felicity in romantic comedy Holidate.
+In 2020, she portrayed Felicity in the romantic comedy Holidate.

-Known for her acting and modeling, Peltz Beckham released her feature film directorial debut, Lola, in 2024.
-She co-starred opposite Virginia Madsen and the film was sold to Vertical Entertainment.
+In 2024, Peltz Beckham released her feature-film directorial debut, Lola, which was critically panned.
+She co-starred opposite Virginia Madsen, and the film was sold to Vertical Entertainment.

 Personal life

-Nicola Peltz was in a relationship with model Anwar Hadid from 2017 to 2018.
+She was in a relationship with model Anwar Hadid from 2017 to 2018.

-On July 11, 2020, Nicola Peltz and Brooklyn Beckham announced their engagement.
-On April 9, 2022, Peltz and Beckham were married in Palm Beach, Florida, in a Jewish ceremony (Beckham's great grandfather was Jewish).
-Peltz Beckham announced on Instagram that they adopted a dog in October, and they encouraged fans to adopt or foster animals.
-That earned them a PETA 2022 award as a Pawsome Adoption Advocate.
+On July 11, 2020, Peltz and Brooklyn Beckham announced their engagement.
+On April 9, 2022, she and Beckham were married in Palm Beach, Florida, in a Jewish ceremony.
+Later that year, Peltz Beckham announced on Instagram that they had adopted a dog in October, and the couple encouraged fans to adopt or foster animals, which earned them a PETA 2022 award as a Pawsome Adoption Advocate.

 She and her brother Will Peltz have similar Hebrew and Yiddish tattoos on their ribs.
 His says "family", which is written the same way in both Hebrew and Yiddish, while hers says "family first" in Yiddish.

-She has frequently mentioned on social media her friendship with American actress and singer Selena Gomez, with whom she shares a tattoo.